Understanding Heart Disease and Exercise

 Q: Are there any specific exercises I should avoid if I have a heart condition?

-There are certain exercises that should be approached with caution or avoided depending on your specific heart
+Certain exercises should be approached with caution or avoided depending on your specific heart

 condition.
 For instance, individuals with high blood pressure should be mindful of strenuous activities that may cause a rapid increase in blood pressure.
 Those with heart failure should carefully monitor their fluid balance during